fireinureeyes/figma-timesaver-plugin/README.md

 - Interaction action
 - Flow starting point

-**Or narrow down your selection with manually from the results list.** Clicking on the results will locate the elements on the canvas, so you can easily see what is being adjusted before executing the action.
+**Or narrow down your selection manually from the results list.** Clicking on the results will locate the elements on the canvas, so you can easily see what is being adjusted before executing the action.

 **Renaming supports the following variables:**
 - {id} - unique number